IBM/cp4ba-client-onboarding-scenario/26.0.0/ArbitraryLDAPExternalGitHub.md

 *As part of the deployment, the deployment tool pulls additional resources from its GitHub repository.
 Ensure the machine you are executing the tool from has access both to GitHub (github.com/githubusercontent.com) and the location where your CP4BA instance is running.*

-In a console window execute either **`deployClientOnboardingRapidDeploymentEnterpriseWithGitea.bat`** or **`./deployClientOnboardingRapidDeploymentEnterpriseWithGitea.sh`** to perform the import of the Client Onboarding scenario and lab artifacts.
+In a console window execute either **`deployClientOnboardingEnterpriseExternalGit.bat`** or **`./deployClientOnboardingEnterpriseExternalGit.sh`** to perform the import of the Client Onboarding scenario and lab artifacts.

 In case you are using Java 9 or later, you will see a message `WARNING: sun.reflect.Reflection.getCallerClass is not supported.
-This will impact performance.`.
+This will impact performance.` .
 This can be ignored safely.

 While executing, the deployment tool prints an overview of the actions it performs and their results to the console.